 In 2008 the people of Atafu atoll started having problems with yellow crazy ants.
 Pacific Biosecurity first heard of the problem through Monica Gruber‘s work with Eco-Oceania’s Ray Pierce in 2011 during a biodiversity survey sponsored by CEPF.

-Since then we have been working with Mika Perez, the Director of Tokelau EDNRE (Department of Economic Development, Environment and Natural Resources) and the community of Atafu to reduce this problem.
+Between 2011 and 2019 we worked with Mika Perez, the Director of Tokelau EDNRE (Department of Economic Development, Environment and Natural Resources) and staff, and the community of Atafu to reduce this problem.

 In 2012 98% of the people of Atafu atoll in Tokelau considered yellow crazy ants to be a problem.
 Direct effects of yellow crazy ants on people included complaints that they “ruined the garden”, “ate the “food for pigs that is kept outside”, and residents in areas with high ant infestations “can't sleep outside anymore”.
 These ants also decimated the reproductive output of native white terns.